Rams Win 3A State Championship

 The last points were scored by Whitney Young with 1:18 left in the game.
 They would get no closer with the final score 67-51.
 It was a convincing win for Lane over Whitney Young.
 One that was decades in the making.

-Even with the contributions of Scantlebury and timely threes by Labkon, Williams and Rosario, make no mistake, it was the force of will and the 34 points by senior standout Shaheed Solebo that brought home the historic victory to Lane.
+Even with the contributions of Scantlebury and timely threes by Labkon and Rosario, make no mistake, it was the force of will and the 34 points by senior standout Shaheed Solebo that brought home the historic victory to Lane.
 His presence, production and leadership on the floor made the difference.

 “We knew how good we were since last Spring.
 We knew it.
 Now we are just showing everybody else,” said Shaheed Solebo.